sculptdotfun/tremor/CONTRIBUTING.md

 - **Discussions**: Use GitHub Discussions for questions
 - **Discord**: Join our community (link in README)

+## Zero Tolerance for Untested Code

+We have a zero-tolerance policy for untested code submissions:

+1. **First offense**: PR will be closed with a request to test
+2. **Repeated offenses**: Contributor may be blocked from the repository

+This policy exists because:

+- Untested code wastes maintainer time
+- It introduces bugs that affect all users
+- It degrades the quality of the codebase
+- It creates technical debt

+Remember: **The 5 minutes you save by not testing costs hours of debugging later.**

 ## Recognition

 Contributors will be recognized in:

 - The project README
 - Release notes
 - Our website (coming soon)